 7.2.
-Hard Disks
+Disks

-The hard disks are the hardest working component in Total Recall VR.
+The disks are the hardest working component in all Total Recall VR recorders.
 Information is constantly written to and read from the disks.

-The average life expectancy of the hard disks is 5 years.
-However, as with any electronic and mechanical technology, the disks in your system may last much longer or much less.
+The average life expectancy of any type of disk is 4 years.
+However, as with any electronic and mechanical technology, the disks in your recorder may last much longer or much less.

-We recommend that you replace the disks in your system every 4 years of so.
+We recommend that you replace the disks in your Total Recall VR recorder every 4 years of so.
 You can purchase suitable disks from us or your local Total Recall VR supplier.

 7.3.
-Disk Space
+Disk and Database Space

-Total Recall VR manages disk space automatically.

-Total Recall VR has an in-built auto cleaning function which ensures that it has enough free disk space in it to continue recording endlessly.
+All Total Recall VR recorders manage disk and database space automatically.
+An integrated auto cleaning function ensures that that there is enough free disk and database space to continue recording endlessly.